 Letters and Testimony

 Letters and Testimony reflect the Association's position(s) on specific bills, regulations, and other policy issues, and are based on the major policies and positions (PDF) adopted by the ADA House of Delegates.
-Letters and testimony addressing the medical device excise tax are posted separately.
+Letters and testimony addressing the medical device tax are posted separately.